stolostron/rhacm-docs/_pages/cheat_custom.md

     sudo yabai --install-sa
     killall Dock
     ```
-7. Configure the scripting addition by creating the a new file in sudoers:
+7. Configure the scripting addition by creating a new file in _sudoers_:

     ```
     sudo visudo -f /private/etc/sudoers.d/yabai